DNin01/user-content/scratch-addons-concept/README.md

 This Scratch project is a design concept that reimagines the [Scratch Addons browser extension](https://scratchaddons.com/).
 I made it as, for want of a better word, a "mega-suggestion", for the [Scratch Addons](https://github.com/ScratchAddons/ScratchAddons) project, and I guess also as a portfolio.

-More information can be found on a discussion post I will [submit to ScratchAddons/ScratchAddons](https://github.com/ScratchAddons/ScratchAddons/discussions) once this is live.
+More information can be found on [this discussion](https://github.com/ScratchAddons/ScratchAddons/discussions/8121).

 ## How to use this file